attilapapai/messenger-demo/README.md

 This demo application is a simple messaging service.
 Users can post and retrieve messages using the REST API.

-## Design Decisions

-There is no traditional _service_ layer, since there was no specific business logic which required access control, domain object transformation etc. which usually takes place at the service layer.

 ## Prerequisites

 - [Docker](https://docs.docker.com/install/)